JungeAlexander/blogdown_website/content/blog/2022-06-12-til-multi-label-AutoModelForSequenceClassification.md

 )
 ```

+However, this comes with a few additional requirements on the dataset that I did not find good documentation for online.
 Since I struggled to make it work, I want to capture what I learned along the way here:

 1. The model expects the target variable of the dataset to be named `labels`.